psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 "He could look black, too," they said, "when he had a mind to."

-"What was the good of looks ?" he would ask.
+"What was the good of looks?" he would ask.

 An odd sort of young man he was, in some respects.
 He did not mix much with his equals in position; but loved to get away by himself, after his work was done, and play dreamy old tunes on his fiddle up in the woods and in the fields, where none could hear him.
 Many a girl set her cap at him; but he would have nothing to say to any of them.
 "Poor and proud," folk said.
 Many did not like him, because they could not understand his ways.
 He was a first-rata " hand " at his trade; and after he came the garden flourished wonderfully.
 His master was highly pleased, and said many complimentary things of him behind his back, but very few to his face.

 Well, the like of what happened has happened many times before, even in the highest families, and will again till the end of time.
 Miss Clara was not proof against young Mortimer's good looks; and who could help falling in love with her?
 Thus it came to pass, that before they themselves knew it, they were very dear to each other.
 Her father, engrossed by his family conceit and his garden, never suspected the state of affairs.
 The eyes of the couple often furtively met, and then each would blush and turn away the head.
 It was only natural that like should be attracted by like.
 Had their positions in life been equal, no better match could have been found.
 Differences of fortune placed between them a barrier which made marriage altogether out of the question.
 They never dared to entertain a hope of that kind.
 A grosser inclination never occurred to them.
 To Mortimer, Clara seemed some angel of heaven, whom he might dream about and nothing more.
 To her, he seemed the incarnation of all that man should be, and she at such comeliness in one his estate.
 And was that all?
 Not all, for she favoured him occasionally with a smile that made his heart leap.

 Nearly 12 months had gone by since the young gardener entered Mr. Markeys service, when one day an accident occurred which occasioned what the French call a *denouement*.
 Clara, in girlish playfulness, had gone alone into the garden, had mounted a short laddder which she found there, and was in the set of cutting with her scissors a bunch of particularly fine grapes which pleased her eyes, when the ladder slipped, and she fell with it to the ground.
 Light as she was, she was so severely hurt, that, uttering a scream, she fainted with pain.
 Mortimer heard her, ran, and, kneeling down by her, raised her head.
 As he looked down on the beautiful pale face, and the closed lids of those sweet violet eyes, he could no loner control his emotions.
 Pity intensifed his long-pent passions.
 No one was there to see, and he fervently kissed, first the forehead, and then the scarcely-breathing lips of the inanimate girl.
 He felt that he was doing wrong, and that his presumption could not bejustified.
 Sense of the social distinction which so widely parted them struggled with the love which had gradually grown upon him till it absorbed almost all his thoughts.
 She would never know, he murmured to himself; no one would ever know.
 Prudence gave way, and again and agin, with hot impatience, he pressed his lips to hers.
 It was done suddenly, impulsively, recklessly; and occupied but a very few minutes.
 But while be held her, and repeated his half-maddened caress, she recovered consciousness.
-As she opened her eyes, and knew what he was doing, a hot blush reddened her face and neck. " Ralph !" she cried, in a tone of astonishment and reproof; "Ralph !"
+As she opened her eyes, and knew what he was doing, a hot blush reddened her face and neck. " Ralph!" she cried, in a tone of astonishment and reproof; "Ralph!"

 He raised his head, blushing like herself, but with shame and self-reproach.
 "Forgive me, Miss Clara," he said; forgive me; I cannot excuse the liberty I have taken.
 I must be mad, indeed I must!
-Forgive me !"
+Forgive me!"

 She was silent.
 Her own heart pleaded for him.
 She tried to rise, but could not. " I am badly hurt, Mortimer," she said; "carry me indoors."

 He lifted her gently in his arms and bore her into  the Court.
 "Miss Clara has fallen from a ladder, and has severely injured herself," he said to the old female servant.

-"Dear heart !" cried the woman. " Master!
-Mistress !" and the house rang with her calls.
+"Dear heart!" cried the woman. " Master!
+Mistress!" and the house rang with her calls.

 Mr. Markey, who had been engaged in comparing pedigrees of some the county families, for once forgot the stately deliberation which characterised his movements, and ran down from his study quicker than he had run since his boyhood.
 Mrs. Markey came as quickly as he. " What is it?
-What is it ?" she frantially exclaimed.
+What is it?" she frantially exclaimed.

 Mortimer, in a few words, told what had happened; and Mrs. Markey sank into a chair, in histerics.

-"Give her to me, Mortimer !" said Mr. Markey; " and run for a doctor as fast as you can go !"
+"Give her to me, Mortimer!" said Mr. Markey; " and run for a doctor as fast as you can go!"

 Mortimer needed no second bidding.
 The proud but doting father carried the unfortunate girl to her bed; and the whole household gathered round her.

-"Tell me exactly what occurred; foolish, foolish daughter !" said the father.
+"Tell me exactly what occurred; foolish, foolish daughter!" said the father.

 She did tell, but said not a word about the kisses.
 Two or three weeks passed before Clara could leave her room — weeks in which every moment was filled with the image of the young gardener.
 She knew his secret now; and knew, alas, how strongly, too strongly, she was inclined towards him.
 Good sense convineed her that she dared not indulge her wishes; that the humble gardener lad — well-descended as he was, for the whole family knew of his descent — must still, and for ever, to her but the humble gardener and nothing more.
 Mortimer, abashed and confloundad, shunned the house as much as possible.
 He dared not look that way, lest he should meet the young lady whom he had so insulted.
 She, on her part, went no more into the garden.
 She hoped she should would never more set eyes on the youth; and yet she longed to see him.
 Unwilling to injure him, by getting him turbed away, she kept her secret.
 None of her relations had the slightest suspicion of the cause; but they noticed that she had become strangley abstracted.